lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 ) public
 ```

-Transfers many tokens based on the list `from`, `to`, `amount`.
-If any transfer fails, the call will revert.
+Transfers many tokens based on the `from`, `to` and `amount` arrays.
+If any transfer fails, the whole call will revert.

 _Triggers the **[Transfer](#trasnfer-2)** event when tokens get transferred successfully._